Angel Blog

 One hero in particular we wanted to highlight is one of our key volunteers at the Soldiers’ Angels Headquarters in San Antonio, Pat Jopling.

-As a Soldiers’ Angels volunteer, Jopling takes on the role as a Special Projects Coordinator.
-In this role, what she does ranges from picking up and delivering lunches to the VA hospital in San Antonio, to providing Move-In Kits to previously homeless veterans across the country, and everything in between.
+As a Soldiers’ Angels volunteer, Pat Jopling takes on the role as a Special Projects Coordinator.
+In this role, what she does ranges from picking up and delivering lunches to the VA hospital in San Antonio, to providing Move-In Kits to previously homeless Veterans across the country, and everything in between.

 “I’ve worked the Candy Program [Treats for Troops], Christmas stockings…quite a few projects, but I really enjoy doing this [Homeless Veteran Move-In Kits],” says Jopling.